July 8, 2022

 A more effective approach is to start by developing passive motion so the shoulder has access to the positions it needs.
 The next step is active motion within that newly available range.
 From there, the focus should shift to producing force in those positions and building strength and consistency in the desired movement patterns.

 Only if the issue persists after these steps should more advanced and variable exercises be introduced.
-For example, I would not have a client perform any type of unstable surface pushup until they can clearly demonstrate twenty clean and consistent strict pushups first.
+For example, a client should not perform any type of unstable surface pushup until they can clearly demonstrate twenty clean and consistent strict pushups first.

 Highly variable and dynamic exercises may look impressive, but they belong at the top of the pyramid, not the bottom.
 The foundation has to be built properly before progressing upward.

-If you have been struggling to get your shoulders back to where you want them to be and feel like you have tried everything, I strongly encourage you to return to the basics and master them using this progression.
-If you cannot sort it out on your own, working with a skilled professional who understands this process can make all the difference.
-There is nothing wrong with your shoulder.
+If you have been struggling to get your shoulders back to where you want them to be and feel like you have tried everything, returning to the basics and mastering them using this progression can make a significant difference.
+If this cannot be sorted out independently, working with a skilled professional who understands this process can be extremely valuable.
+There is nothing wrong with the shoulder.
 It is simply having difficulty managing complexity right now.